hansenms/fhir-azure/README.md

 All templates automate the deployment of required resources.
 The Spark template also deploys the application code.
 The Vonk server deployment requires a couple of manual steps to download the application binaries and a trial license since this is a commercial product.
 See instructions for the individual templates.

 Please note that the deployment of Vonk server with SQL backend is the only configuration mentioned as supported in the [documentation for the Vonk server](https://simplifier.net/vonk).
+So if you are considering any of these deployments for production, start with that one.